 Balance is essential.

 Everyone needs time to relax and have fun.
 I spend tons of my time working, both in my professional life and personal projects.
 But I know that I need time to relax.
-And time for a good mystery: Sherlock, Sherlock Holmes (movies, books, everything), Agatha Christie (books).
-And “good” funny is always worth my time: Happy Endings, Go On, the Middle and sweet, sweet Modern Family.
+And time for a good mystery, good books or a good conversation.

 You can do this.